ConvexSupabaseVibe CodingAI Coding

 Pick Supabase when:

 Convex is intentionally opinionated around being an application backend.
-If your "source of truth" needs to be a classic database that many systems query directly, Supabase may be more natural.
+If your "source of truth" needs to be a classic database that many systems query directly (like a database for analytical events etc), Supabase may be a better fit.

 Choose Convex if most of these are true: